pdxparrot/assets/SETUP.md

             * Set the On Click handler to the CredisMenu OnBack method
             * Set the Text to "Back"
             * Set the Back button as the Initial Selection of the Credits Menu
-            *  Create a CreditsData in Data/Data and attach it to the Credits Menu
   * Duplicate the Start Button (Quit)
     * Set the On Click handler to the MainMenu OnQuitGame method
     * Set the Text to "Quit"